 A 30-year-old American, Lynne Cox, thawed the ice curtain.
 She did what global leaders took years to do: spread peace.
 She undertook the herculean feat of swimming for over two hours in the Bering Strait between the little Diomede of Alaska and the Russian Big Diomede Island.

 She constantly had to move in the freezing water of the Arctic Ocean while swimming in the Bering Strait to stay alive.
 As she traversed through the frozen ocean, taking off from the little Diomede, a small beach party arranged by the Russians awaited her arrival on the flat-topped rock outcroppings of the big Diomede island after she was granted permission to step on Russian soil by the Gorbachev government.
 The Russian island saw rays of global peace!

-It is mind-boggling how Russia’s big Diomede island is only a 2-mile ride away from the little Diomede of Alaska.
+It is mind-boggling how Russia’s big Diomede island is only a 2-mile ride from the little Diomede of Alaska.
 However, because of international convention, the international dateline and the international border separate the two islands, specifically the two Diomede Islands.

 The big Diomede of Russia is a whopping 21 hours ahead of time concerning the little Diomede.
 No two small islands would experience such an anomaly!
-In Alaska, the big Diomede of Russia is also known as the “tomorrow island.”
+In Alaska, the big Diomede of Russia is also known as the “Tomorrow Island.”

-To answer this question and realize the information given by the former Alaska governor Sarah Palin, one is recommended to climb up Cape Prince of Wales on a day with a clear sky and might be just lucky enough to spot mainland Siberia.
+To answer this question and realize the information given by the former Alaska governor Sarah Palin, one is recommended to climb up Cape Prince of Wales on a day with a clear sky and might be lucky enough to spot mainland Siberia.

 While you set out to answer this question for yourself, please realize that there are no airports or hospitals on the little Diomede islands.
-This definitely poses problems for tourists, but if you wish to enjoy the luxury of seeing Russia from your front door, then the little Diomede Islands are the only place to be!
+This poses problems for tourists, but if you wish to enjoy the luxury of seeing Russia from your front door, the little Diomede Islands are the only place to be!